- Read our review guidelines

-To give you a better idea of what you might need to take with you and what you should wear on your next paddling trip, we have put together some useful information.
+To give you a better idea of what you might need to take with you and what you should wear on your next kayaking trip, we have put together this quick guide.

-We’ll guide you through what you should wear in different weather and water conditions and help you pack for your multi-day trip.
+We’ll guide you through what you should wear in different weather and water conditions and help you pack for your multi-day kayaking adventure.

 First Up: What Are The Conditions Like?